Mimicking Production Behavior with Generated Mocks: Mock Generation with

 Once \rick has collected data about invocations of MUTs and corresponding mockable method calls, the final phase can begin, triggered by the developer. \rick connects an MUT invocation with mockable method calls by utilizing the unique identifiers assigned to each invocation observed in production.
 It then generates code to produce the three categories of tests for each invocation, as detailed in \autoref{sec:rick-oracles}.
 The final output from the test generation phase is a set of test classes, which include tests from the three categories, for each invocation of an MUT that was observed by \rick in production.

 \rick generates tests by bringing together all the data it has observed, collected, and linked to the respective invocation of an MUT and its mockable method calls.
 Within each test generated by \rick for an MUT: \begin{itemize} \item The serialized receiving object and parameter(s) for the MUT are deserialized to recreate their production state.
 For example, the receiving object of the respective MUT is recreated from its serialized XML state on line $5$ of \autoref{lst:test-oo}, \autoref{lst:test-po}, and \autoref{lst:test-co}. \item External objects, on which mockable method calls occur, are substituted with mock objects.
 For example, a mock object substitutes the external field \texttt{extField} on line $8$ of \autoref{lst:test-oo}.
 A mock object is prepared for the parameter \texttt{ExternalTypeTwo} on line $8$ of \autoref{lst:test-po} and \autoref{lst:test-co}. \item Mockable method calls become mock method calls: they are stubbed, with production parameter(s) and returned value.
 The mock method call within \texttt{methodUnderTestOne} is stubbed on line $11$ of \autoref{lst:test-oo}.
-The mock method calls within \texttt{methodUnderTestTwo} are stubbed from lines $11$ to $14$ in \autoref{lst:test-po} and \autoref{lst:test-co}. \item The oracle verifies a unique aspect about the invocation of the MUT and its interactions with the external object(s): the \OO on line $17$ of \autoref{lst:test-oo} verifies the output of \texttt{methodUnderTestOne}, the \PO on lines $20$ to $23$ of \autoref{lst:test-po} verify that the mock method calls occur with the same parameters as they did in production, and the \CO on lines $21$ and $22$ of \autoref{lst:test-co} verify that the mock method calls happen in the same sequence and the same frequency as they did in production. \end{itemize}
+The mock method calls within \texttt{methodUnderTestTwo} are stubbed from lines $11$ to $14$ in \autoref{lst:test-po} and \autoref{lst:test-co}. \item \revisedthree{The generated test case calls the method under test, once.
+This makes the test intention very clear: the behavior of the MUT is the one which will be assessed by the oracle.
+Note that multiple methods may be called on the mock objects, all stubbed.
+The number of mock objects and stubbed methods is what creates a large testing space.} \item The oracle verifies a unique aspect about the invocation of the MUT and its interactions with the external object(s): the \OO on line $17$ of \autoref{lst:test-oo} verifies the output of \texttt{methodUnderTestOne}, the \PO on lines $20$ to $23$ of \autoref{lst:test-po} verify that the mock method calls occur with the same parameters as they did in production, and the \CO on lines $21$ and $22$ of \autoref{lst:test-co} verify that the mock method calls happen in the same sequence and the same frequency as they did in production. \end{itemize}